-New research identifies risks, interventions for children's GI healthMay 18th, 2013 in Health /
+New research identifies risks, interventions for children's GI healthMay 18, 2013 in Medicine & Health / Health

 An increasing number of U.S. children are experiencing gastrointestinal issues that require interventions to resolve, according to research presented at Digestive Disease Week (DDW).